 His successors from time to time shall be elected by the Court on the nomination of the Council of the University.

 There shall be a Pro-Chancellor who, in the absence of the Chancellor, or pending a vacancy in the office of Chancellor, or during the Chancellor’s inability to act, shall exercise all the functions of the Chancellor, except the conferring of degrees.
 The Pro-Chancellor shall carry out such other responsibilities as may be determined from time to time by the Council, but may not hold office both as Chair of Court and Chair of Council.

 Our trusty and well-beloved Arthur Greenhow Lupton, chairman of the Council of the Yorkshire College, shall be the first Pro-Chancellor of the University, and shall hold his office for one year.
-Subsequent appointments to the said office shall be made by the Court on the nomination of the Council for such periods not exceeding three years at a time as may be agreed by the Court on the recommendation of the Council.
+Subsequent appointments to the said office shall be made by the Council for such periods not exceeding three years at a time as may be agreed by the Council.

 Our trusty and well-beloved Nathan Bodington, Principal of the Yorkshire College, Doctor of Letters, shall be the first Vice-Chancellor of the University, and shall hold such office for such term or terms and subject to such conditions as may from time to time be determined by the Council.